uncovertruth/Userdive-iOS-SDK/README.md

 # About UNCOVER TRUTH

-UNCOVER TRUTH Inc. is the Japan No.1 UI/UX anayltics and consulting company providing an analytics tool called "USERDIVE for Apps".
+UNCOVER TRUTH Inc. is the Japan No.1 UI/UX analytics and consulting company providing an analytics tool called "USERDIVE for Apps".
 In spite of launched service within a year, more 200 companies utilize this service to improve their UI/UX.
 Based on our achievements and experiences in Japan, we want to share our experiences to improve all companies who have problems with their UI/UX.
 Also, we want to make user-friendly services more and more in the world.
-USERDIVE for Apps is the best UI/UX analytics tool, which enables to confirm every single users' all of the page transition page staying time read content by HEAT MAPS, FUNNEL ANALYTICS and PLAY BACK.
-Based on UX analytics can achieve more effective improvement that is better than the pervious experience of designers or developers.
+USERDIVE for Apps is the best UI/UX analytics tool, which enables to confirm every single users' transition in all pages, content read during the stay, by HEAT MAPS, FUNNEL ANALYTICS and PLAY BACK.
+This UX analytics tool can achieve more effective improvements that are better than the pervious experiences of designers or developers.